ravicm/hello/cheflab.md

 create organization and add nodes, organization  discriminates types of nodes (like web, db etc) <br>
-give name and shortname for the organization, this gives to a page where all the configurations are visible <br>
+give name and short name for the organization, this gives to a page where all the configurations are visible <br>

 <img src="images/chef-Account.JPG" > <br>